hollomancer/counterinsurgency/design/VITALS.md

 VITALS is our outwardly facing statistics system.
 Each character, in addition to their traits and skills, has VITALS statistics that act as checks for nearly everything you do.

 VIGOR.
 "Violence of action."
-Physical ability and energy.
+Physical strength and health.
 - [LN] Gain 1 local influence per turn.

 INTELLECT.
 "Tactical patience."
 Sober, rational thinking.